 The inference of Lewis’ statement is that, once we have eliminated rational or moral unreliability, we must accept the truth of Jesus’ claims.

 The only hint at madness we find is that He claimed to be God.
-But if that was true, then there is nothing weird left.
-All that remains is some of the most brilliant teaching ever given.
+But if true, then there is nothing weird left.
+All that remains is some of the best teaching ever given.

-Jesus shows the claim He was bad is illogical in the light of His self-proclaimed mission to eradicate all that is bad, and bring freedom and light.
-We know He could be angry (Mark 3:5), violent (Matthew 21:12-13), and insulting (Matthew 23:27), but in each case, was justified IF He told the truth about being God.
+Jesus shows that the claim that He was bad is illogical in the light of His self-proclaimed mission to eradicate all that is bad and bring freedom and light.
+We know He could be angry (Mark 3:5), violent (Matthew 21:12-13) and insulting (Matthew 23:27), but in each case it was justified, IF He told the truth about being God.

-Sherlock Holmes once said, “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.”
+Sherlock Holmes once said, ‘Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.’
 If the Jesus of the Bible existed and said the things He did, He was mad, bad or the Lord God.
 We know the Jesus of the Bible did exist, we know He did not present as a liar or a lunatic, as a bad man or a madman.
 We are only left with one other option.
-As Thomas said on seeing his friend Jesus, resurrected from the dead, He is, “My Lord and my God” (John 20:28).
+As Thomas said on seeing his friend Jesus, resurrected from the dead, ‘My Lord and my God’ (John 20:28).